 Himura, who’d already assumed as much, just nodded and smiled as he turned back toward the door; Saitou began his ‘patrol,’ looking forward to an exceptionally dull night.

-Contrary to his avowal, however, the temptation to enter at least the grounds was after not too long acute, for he found that traversing the streets around the Kamiya dojo was about the most boring thing he’d ever done.
+Contrary to his avowal, however, the temptation to enter at least the grounds became after not too long acute, for he found that traversing the streets around the Kamiya dojo was about the most tedious thing he’d ever done.
 It wouldn’t have been quite so bad if there had been any point to it other than that the chief of police had a hopeless crush on Himura; as it was, even the headache he must acquire from the presence of those within would be better than this monotony.
 He let himself through the main doors.

 Patrolling the inside of the wall was at first just as boring as the outside, but eventually the party spilled from the building and there was at least something to watch.
 Saitou was actually fairly surprised at the presence of certain of the guests; those that noticed him were surprised at his presence as well.
 And given the caliber of some of them, about a third of those attending must be aware of his shadow-prowling vigil.
 Let them find out from Himura why he was here, though, if they were curious.

 The truly frightening thing about these glances, though, was that the rurouni appeared to enjoy them.
 In which case he was being remarkably slow about things… How long had he been living here, and no progress between them?
-Of course, all of the members of this pitiable group had been single for a very long while, it seemed.
+Of course, all of the members of the pitiable Kenshingumi had been single for a very long while, it seemed.
 Obviously this wasn’t a topic that would normally make the least bit of difference to Saitou, but at the moment he was just that bored.
 And, really, it was a little sad how relationship-challenged this group appeared to be.
 That Sagara boy, for instance, who was currently entertaining a small cluster of friends with a gesture-filled anecdote… shouldn’t he have snagged that doctor woman by now?

-Well, the pointy-eared medic, for all her manhandling ability, was not strong enough for someone like Sagara.
+Well, the pointy-eared medic, for all her manhandling ability, wasn’t strong enough for someone like Sagara.
 The boy would be better off with Himura himself… except that the redhead was so short and annoying and enamored of an even more obnoxious girl.
 The latter might actually have been a decent match for the doctor, but she also wouldn’t do for the roosterhead.

 Shinomori might be a good option… or perhaps not… even if Super Angstman could escape the jealous clutches of the Shrieking Sidekick, there was no way Sagara could long put up with someone that dull.
 The Okashira might do well for Himura, though.
 And the weasel might match Sagara’s energy fairly closely, but the boy definitely didn’t have the patience it would require to tolerate her for any great length.
 Saitou didn’t think anyone did.
 It might be amusing to watch someone try, though: the kenkaya or — sudden thought, even better — Chou.
 How long would the weasel last once the broomhead snapped?
 And what kind of damage would she inflict on him before he killed her?